mattshoe/kdux/README.md

 #### Synchronous Dispatch and Structured Concurrency

 A key difference in **Kdux** is how it handles the dispatch operation.
-In traditional Redux, dispatching actions happens asynchronously be default, and each of its middleware/enhancers are asynchronous, which can introduce massive complexities around managing race conditions and ensuring that state updates occur in a predictable order.
+In traditional Redux, dispatching actions happens asynchronously by default, and each of its middleware/enhancers are asynchronous, which can introduce massive complexities around managing race conditions and ensuring that state updates occur in a predictable order.